9619 Lake Shore Boulevard "Breezy Bluff"

 Dyer focused on the ground floor as a place of entertainment.
-All the rooms and doors, except for the great foyer, faced the lake.
+All the rooms and doors, except for the grand foyer, faced the lake.
 The two-story foyer, with its massive limestone fireplace, beautifully hand-carved walnut stairway and paneling, was used as a music room and ballroom.
 The dining room to the right had a handsome fireplace of dark paneled walnut inlaid with enamel.
-The living room, to the left of the entrance hall, was light and beautifully proportioned as was the library that opened to the front of the property.
+The living room, to the left of the entrance hall, was light and beautifully proportioned, as was the library that opened to the front of the property.
 The kitchen connected to a butler’s pantry, a storage area, and a small office.

 There were four bedrooms with fireplaces and four bathrooms on the second floor.
 The view from the loggia and balustrade terrace provided an ever-changing panorama of the lake.

-Melanie Cushing, the widow of the revered Cleveland doctor, Edward Fitch (Ned) Cushing, acquired the home on September 2, 1916, for herself, her son Pat (Edward Harvey Cushing) and her two bachelor cousins, Perry Williams Harvey and Allyn Fitch Harvey.
+Melanie Cushing, the widow of the revered Cleveland doctor, Edward Fitch (Ned) Cushing, acquired the home on September 2, 1916, for herself, her son Pat (Edward Harvey Cushing), and her two bachelor cousins, Perry Williams Harvey and Allyn Fitch Harvey.

 Irl Edmond and Lavonne Keal acquired Breezy Bluff on October 22, 1946.

 Lewis and Ruth Helmick acquired Breezy Bluff on May 17, 1955.

 Jeremy and Jean Taylor acquired Breezy Bluff around 1959.